ifelipebj/PrometheeTools/README.md

 ## Format of Criteria Parameters Table

-The criteria parameters table for the `data_criteria` parameter should be structured as follows:
+The criteria parameters table for the `data_criteria` should be structured as
+follows:

 | Parameter        | Criterion 1 | Criterion 2 | Criterion 3 | ... |
 |-------------------|-------------|-------------|-------------|-----|